 Comparing multiple offers is perhaps the most effective way to find the loan with the lowest APR.
 That’s because each lender has its own way of determining creditworthiness.
 You can safely and securely compare up to five lenders at a time on LendingTree’s auto loan marketplace.
 And don’t worry — checking rates won’t hurt your credit score.

 Another great thing about online loans is that there’s usually a lender for every credit band.
 Good- to excellent-credit borrowers might want to check out a LightStream auto loan for its generally low rates.
-And if you have bad credit, Carvana might be an option because it doesn’t have a minimum credit score requirement.
+And if you have bad credit, Carvana might be an option because it doesn’t have a minimum credit score requirement (however, Carvana loans can only be used on Carvana used cars).

 In-house financing